- Posted by Wally Strang

 - Energy Efficiency Alberta will then issue rebate payment directly to the consumer.

 The amount of your furnace rebate is directly tied to the amount of energy being saved by upgrading your furnace.
-Depending on the furnace you are replacing the rebate can be as little as $50.00 up to the maximum rebate of $160.00.
-The MAXIMUM rebate available for furnace replacement under this new program is $160.00
+If you replace your furnace with a furnace that has an AFUE of 95% or greater your MINIMUM rebate is $500.00 Depending on the furnace you are replacing the rebate can be even higher.

 Why Bother ?

 If you have intention of replacing your windows, upgrading your insulation, adding solar panels or the other big ticket items that fall under the new program it makes sense to get the energy audit done.
-Though none of the items on their own have significant rebates attached to them, when combined the rebate amounts will very quickly offset the amount you have paid for the energy audit.
+You can find out more information here https://www.efficiencyalberta.ca/online-rebates/ Though none of the items on their own have significant rebates attached to them, when combined the rebate amount not offered on a furnace replacement you will very quickly offset the minimal amount you have paid for the energy audit.

 If you would like to arrange an on site estimate, please fill out the form below or give us a call.